-Proven Health Care Counsel: From Proactive Compliance to Responsive Mitigation Efforts
+Proven Health Care Attorneys: From Proactive Compliance to Responsive Mitigation Efforts

-From proactive and preventative compliance measures to immediate support with enforcement action response effforts, Hendershot Cowart, P.C. provides comprehensive counsel to protect our clients’ futures.
+From proactive and preventative compliance measures to immediate support with enforcement action response efforts, Hendershot Cowart P.C. provides comprehensive counsel to protect our clients’ futures.

 Our health and medical law team extensive experience in Medicare and health care compliance matters, and has been closely tracking developments associated with COVID-19 that impact our clients and their cases.
 Based in Houston, we serve providers, practices, and businesses, including Durable Medical Equipment (DME) suppliers, throughout Texas and the nation.